David Foster Wallace: Personal life

+In June 2007, Wallace suffered a physical illness involving severe stomach pains.
+His doctors believed it was caused by an interaction of one of his medications with food he had eaten at a restaurant.
+On his doctor's advice, and out of concern that the drug might be interfering with his writing, Wallace stopped taking Nardil (phenelzine), his primary antidepressant.
+His depression recurred, and he tried other treatments, including electroconvulsive therapy.
+He eventually went back on phenelzine, but found it ineffective, leaving him with major depressive symptoms.

 Death

-Wallace's father said that David had suffered from major depressive disorder for more than 20 years and that antidepressant medication had allowed him to be productive.
-Wallace suffered what was believed to be a severe interaction of the medication with the food he had eaten one day at a restaurant, and in June 2007, on his doctor's advice, he stopped taking phenelzine, his primary antidepressant drug.
-His depression recurred, and he tried other treatments, including electroconvulsive therapy.
-Eventually he went back on phenelzine, but found it ineffective.
-On September 12, 2008, at age 46, Wallace wrote a private two-page suicide note to his wife, arranged part of the manuscript for The Pale King, and hanged himself on the back porch of his house in Claremont, California.

-Memorial gatherings were held at Pomona College, Amherst College, the University of Arizona, Illinois State University, and on October 23, 2008, at New York University (NYU).
+On September 12, 2008, at age 46, Wallace wrote a suicide note to his wife, arranged part of the manuscript for The Pale King, and hanged himself on the back porch of his house.
+Memorial gatherings were held at Pomona College, Amherst College, the University of Arizona, Illinois State University, and, on October 23, 2008, at New York University (NYU).
 The eulogists at NYU included his sister, Amy Wallace-Havens; his literary agent, Bonnie Nadell; Gerry Howard, editor of his first two books; Colin Harrison, an editor at Harper's Magazine; Michael Pietsch, editor of Infinite Jest and later works; Deborah Treisman, fiction editor at The New Yorker magazine; and the writers Don DeLillo, Zadie Smith, George Saunders, Mark Costello, Donald Antrim, and Jonathan Franzen.

 Legacy

 In March 2010, it was announced that Wallace's personal papers and archives—drafts of books, stories, essays, poems, letters, and research, including the handwritten notes for Infinite Jest—had been purchased by the University of Texas at Austin.
 They are held at that university's Harry Ransom Center.

-Since 2011 Loyola University New Orleans has offered English seminar courses on Wallace.
+Since 2011, Loyola University New Orleans has offered English seminar courses on Wallace.
 Similar courses have also been taught at Harvard University.
 The first David Foster Wallace Conference was hosted by the Illinois State University Department of English in May 2014; the second was held in May 2015.

-In January 2017 the International David Foster Wallace Society and the Journal of David Foster Wallace Studies were launched.
+In January 2017, the International David Foster Wallace Society and the Journal of David Foster Wallace Studies were launched.

 Among the writers who have cited Wallace as an influence are Dave Eggers, Jonathan Franzen, Rivka Galchen, Matthew Gallaway, David Gordon, John Green, Porochista Khakpour, George Saunders, Michael Schur, Zadie Smith, Darin Strauss, Deb Olin Unferth, Elizabeth Wurtzel, and Charles Yu.